Sai Sivakumar

 Baba Is You is a puzzle game made by Hempuli in 2019.
 Attached is the trailer Hempuli made for the game:

-The player controls a sheep named Baba (sometimes other characters) in levels where the rules appear as sequences of tiles within the level.
+The player controls a creature (sheep?) named Baba (or sometimes other characters) in levels where the rules appear as sequences of tiles within the level.
 These rules may be changed by moving the tiles around using the controlled character, which will need to be done in order to meet the win condition (also appearing as a sequence of tiles).

 The premise seems simple, but the game explores these ideas in depth, leading to very interesting emergent gameplay.
 On a personal level, this game is probably the only puzzle game I tolerate because it is so well-made.
 Typically I avoid puzzle games because my job is to think throughout the day, and I would typically try not to think too hard while taking a break.